Dynamics-and-Complexity-Group/quantum-dynamics/README.md

 ## How to Run

-Clone the repository and install dependencies:
+Clone the repository and install the required dependencies:

 ```bash
 git clone https://github.com/Dynamics-and-Complexity-Group/quantum-dynamics.git